pingidentity/terraform-provider-davinci/docs/resources/connection.md

 ### Required

 - `connector_id` (String) DaVinci internal connector type.
-Not found in UI.
-Look in API read response (e.g Http Connector is 'httpConnector'
+Only found via API read response (e.g Http Connector is 'httpConnector')
 - `environment_id` (String) PingOne environment id
 - `name` (String) Name of the connection displayed in UI.
 Also used for mapping id on flows between environments.